Microscope Crew

-Lenses are an essential component of a microscope.
+Lenses are an essential component of all kinds of microscopes.
 The power of lenses determines the worth of a microscope.
 These lenses are made up of high-quality optic glass, which is very different from the ordinary ones we use.

 A light microscope has two lenses; the Objective Lens and an Eyepiece.
 The product of the power of both gives the magnification of that microscope, usually ranging from 10x to 2000x.